 This ABA file can now be imported into your bank to make payments to your employees as per the payrun.

-Note: It is important to make sure that you export the correct payrun.
+Note: It is very important to make sure that you export the correct payrun.

-Using these features in Xero should free up your time to focus on activitiess that add value to your business.
+Using these features in Xero should free up your time to focus on activities that add value to your business.

 More information can be found on the Xero support centre: